Slamy/Wiki_MiSTer/Developer-journey:-Implementing-the-Head-On-sound-PCB.md

 It's a difficult sound to convert into an algorithm.
 It would probably involve some kind of sine continuation like found in the [bang sound of red baron](https://github.com/jopdorp/Arcade-BattleZone_MiSTer/blob/sound/rtl/bang_sound.sv), but it's not exactly clear to us how the opamp circuits here work.

-The crash sound from red baron has a similar, but not idenitcal opamp circuit:
+The bang sound from red baron has a similar, but not idenitcal opamp circuit:
 ![Screenshot from 2022-03-29 23-16-05](https://user-images.githubusercontent.com/727070/160708586-6626b9b7-66b4-41a8-a668-70b7c0b2a007.png)

+We decided to improve our circuit simulation by using a more realistic noise input, and then take a long sample of the resulting noise, which will fade in quickly when the crash pin goes high, and it will fade out when the crash pin goes low.